and PAC Contacts

 Leon brought his really nice Mustang.
 We brought our 1940 Packard

-160. There were many cars from other parts of the country we
+160. There were many cars from other parts of the

 had never seen.
 Perhaps some others brought cars that I missed, so my